Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Numerical results

+For our numerical simulations, we will present two different scenarios: one without preconditioning, and one with preconditioning.
+By preconditioning, we mean that we obtain samples from a transformed potential $U(Ax)$ for some matrix $A$, which may have a better condition number than the original potential.
+It is easy to see that if $X$ follows a distribution with density proportional to $\exp(-U(x))$, then $X'=A^{-1}X$ has a density proportional to $\exp(-U(Ax))$.
 In addition to the coordinate test functions, we have also evaluated the efficiency of these methods for the posterior predictive probability of digits $0,1\ldots, 9$ on the test dataset consisting of 1000 images.
-We have only considered digits whose probability according to the model with parameters set at the MAP (maximum-a-posteriori) falls in the interval $[0.05,0.95]$ - there were 946 such instances, these were used as our test functions.
+We have only considered digits whose probability according to the model with parameters set at the MAP (maximum-a-posteriori) falls in the interval $[0.1,0.9]$ - there were 2210 such instances, these were used as our test functions.
 When a class has very low or very high probability, the posterior variance is very small, which makes calculating ESS values challenging.

-Figure \ref{fig:mnist_predict_grad_per_ess} presents experiments comparing RHMC and UBUBU-Approx on these test functions.
-The experiments show approximately 36 times improvement in efficiency for UBUBU-Approx compared to RHMC.
-We have summarized our results in Table \ref{table:compeffMNIST}.
-As we can see, when using preconditioning, the UBUBU approach significantly outperforms RHMC.
+{Our numerical simulations are presented in Section B in the Appendix. } We have summarized our results in Table \ref{table:compeffMNIST}.
+When using preconditioning, the UBUBU approach significantly outperforms RHMC.
+The best performance is obtained by preconditioned UBUBU-Approx. {The last column shows the overall throughput in terms of minimal ESS/seconds amongst all components.
+Our JAX-based implementation ran on an RTX 5090 GPU, using \texttt{vmap} command to exploit parallel computational capacity.
+UBUBU-based methods significantly outperform RHMC in ESS/second.
+Preconditioned UBUBU-SG has a relatively low ESS/second, possibly due to the overhead of additional memory use.}